-Habitat Wildlife Species Car ndidate SWH Confirmed SWH Potential Presence in the Potential Presence in the ELC Ecosite Codes Habitat Criteria Defining Criteria On-site Study Area Study Area Vicinity (500 m radius from On-site Study Area) Dunlin measures.
-Raptor Wintering Area Rationale: Sites used by multiple species, a high number of individuals and used annually are most significant Rough-legged Hawk Red-tailed Hawk Northern Harrier American Kestrel Snowy Owl Special Concern: Short-eared Owl Bald Eagle Hawks/Owls:Combination of ELCCommunity Series; needto have present oneCommunity Series fromeach land class;Forest:FOD, FOM, FOC.Upland:CUM; CUT; CUS; CUW.Bald Eagle:Forest community Series:FOD, FOM, FOC, SWD,SWM or SWC onshoreline areas adjacentto large rivers or adjacentto lakes with open water(hunting area).
+Habitat Wildlife Species Can didate SWH date SWH Confirmed SWH Potential Presence in the ELC Ecosite Codes Habitat Crite Habitat Criteria Defining Criteria On-site Study Area Study Area Vicinity (500 m radius from On-site Study Area) Dunlin measures.
+Raptor Wintering Area Rationale: Sites used by multiple species, a high number of individuals and used annually are most significant Hawks/Owls: Combination of ELC Community Series; need to have present one Community Series from each land class; Forest: FOD, FOM, FOC.
+Upland: CUM; CUT; CUS; CUW.
+Bald Eagle: Forest community Series: FOD, FOM, FOC, SWD, SWM or SWC on shoreline areas adjacent to large rivers or adjacent to lakes with open water (hunting area).
 The habitat provides a combination of fields and woodlands that provide roosting, foraging and resting habitats for wintering raptors.
-Raptor wintering sites (hawk/owl) need to be &gt; 20 ha with a combination of forest and upland Least disturbed sites, idle/fallow or lightly grazed field/meadow (&gt;15ha) with adjacent woodlands.
+Raptor wintering sites (hawk/owl) need to be > 20 ha with a combination of forest and upland Least disturbed sites, idle/fallow or lightly grazed field/meadow (>15ha) with adjacent woodlands.
 Field area of the habitat is to be wind swept with limited snow depth or accumulation.
 Eagle sites have open water, large trees and snags available for roosting Studies confirm the use of these habitats by: One or more Short-eared Owls or; One or more Bald Eagles or; At least 10 individuals and two of the listed hawk/owl species.
 To be significant a site must be used regularly (3 in 5 years) for a minimum of 20 days by the above number of birds.
 The habitat area for an Eagle winter site is the shoreline forest ecosites directly adjacent to the prime hunting area: Evaluation methods to follow "Bird and Bird Habitats: Guidelines for Wind Power Projects."
 SWHMiST Index #10 and #11 provides development effects and mitigation measures.
-Moderate to high potential A complex of forest and upland ecosites was identified within the Study Area and Vicinity that meets the minimum size criteria for this SWH.
-Moderate to high potential A complex of forest and upland ecosites was identified within the Study Area and Vicinity that meets the minimum size criteria for this SWH.
-Bat Hibernacula Rationale: Bat hibernacula are rare habitats in all Ontario landscapes.
+A complex of forest and upland ecosites was identified within the Study Area and Vicinity that meets the minimum size criteria for this SWH.
+A complex of forest and upland ecosites was identified within the Study Area and Vicinity that meets the minimum size criteria for this SWH.
+Rationale: Bat hibernacula Bat hibernacula are rare habitats in all Ontario landscapes.
 Big Brown Bat Tri-coloured Bat Bat Hibernacula may be found in these ecosites: CCR1 CCR2 CCA1 CCA2 (Note: buildings are not considered to be SWH) Hibernacula may be found in caves, mine shafts, underground foundations and Karsts.
-Active mine sites should not be considered as SWH The locations of bat hibernacula are relatively poorly known.
-All sites with confirmed hibernating bats are SWH.
-The habitat area includes a 200 m radius around the entrance of the hibernaculum for most development types and 1000 m for wind farms.
-Studies are to be conducted during the peak swarming period (Aug. - Sept.).
-Surveys should be conducted following methods outlined in the "Bats and Bat Habitats: Guidelines for Wind Power Projects".
-SWHMIST Index #1 provides development effects and mitigation measures.
+Active mine sites should not be considered as SWH The locations of bat hibernacula are relatively poorly known. bats are SWH.
 No potential No potential